Nursing home care in the United Kingdom: Regulation

 Care homes for adults in England are regulated by Care Quality Commission, which replaced the Commission for Social Care Inspection, and each care home is inspected at least every three years.
-In Wales the Care Standards Inspectorate for Wales has responsibility for oversight, In Scotland Social Care and Social Work Improvement Scotland otherwise known as the Care Inspectorate, and in Northern Ireland the Regulation and Quality Improvement Authority in Northern Ireland.
+Care Inspectorate Wales, Social Care and Social Work Improvement Scotland otherwise known as the Care Inspectorate, and the Regulation and Quality Improvement Authority in Northern Ireland have responsibility for oversight in their respective countries.

 There are complaints that some care homes react to legitimate complaints by barring people from seeing their relative in care.

-In May 2010, the Coalition Government announced the formation of an independent commission on the funding of long-term care, which was due to report within 12 months on the financing of care for an Ageing population.
+In May 2010, the Coalition Government announced the formation of an independent commission on the funding of long-term care, which was due to report within 12 months on the financing of care for an ageing population.
 It delivered its recommendations on Monday 4 July 2011.
 The Care Quality Commission have themselves implemented a re-registration process, completed in October 2010, which will result in a new form of regulation being outlined in April 2011.

 Inspection found some care homes were inadequate.
 In many private care homes, an investigation found that elderly residents soiling themselves because staff did not attend to them in time, residents with autism suffering inappropriate and disproportionate physical force, patients waiting excessively long after ringing bells because staff are under pressure, elderly residents not treated with respect with underwear exposed and faeces smeared on a cushion, patients put at risk of attack from other patients and medicines handled unsafely.
 In 2019, the London Fire Brigade published the findings of its inspections of 177 care homes and demanded the urgent review of their fire risk assessments, emergency plans and staff training.
 Most of the fire risk assessments was said to have been completed by in-house managers who did not understand basic fire safety principles.